How to Fix Hard food disposer noise on GE Profile PDT755SYRFS

 When to Call a Professional

-DIY parts for fixing a hard food disposer noise on the GE Profile PDT755SYRFS typically cost between $10–$50, depending on the components needed.
-A professional service call for the same repair usually runs $150–$300 including labor.
-Tackling this repair yourself can save you $100–$250 or more.
+DIY parts for fixing hard food disposer noise on the GE Profile PDT755SYRFS typically range from $10 to $50, depending on what you need.
+A professional service call for the same repair usually costs between $150 and $300, including labor.
+Tackling this repair yourself can save you $100 to $250 or more.

 Why is my GE Profile PDT755SYRFS making a loud grinding noise during the wash cycle?

 The hard food disposer may have a bone fragment, seed, or small debris caught in the grinding mechanism.
-Running a cleaning cycle or checking the disposer for obstructions usually resolves the noise.
+Running a cleaning cycle or checking for obstructions typically resolves the noise.

 Is it safe to keep running the dishwasher while the disposer is making noise?